July 2, 2024

 Image: Collected

-Hamisi partnered with Chinese solar firm Jinko Solar, procuring solar panels and other essential accessories to set up a 20-kilowatt power plant.
-By 2021, Okapi Green Energy began connecting households and businesses within the camp to a reliable source of electricity.
+Hamisi partnered with the Chinese solar firm Jinko Solar, procuring solar panels and other essential accessories to set up a 20-kilowatt power plant.
+By 2021, Okapi Green Energy had begun connecting households and businesses within the camp to a reliable source of electricity.

 “So far, I have 150 households and 50 businesses as customers of my mini electricity grid at the Kakuma refugee camp,” Hamisi proudly stated.

 The success of Okapi Green Energy has been overwhelming.
-Encouraged by this achievement, Hamisi is in discussions with Xiamen Hithium Energy Storage Technology Co., Ltd — a stationary battery manufacturer based in China's Fujian Province.
-The goal is to expand the plant's capacity to 2.4 megawatts in the coming months, a significant leap from its current output.
+Encouraged by this achievement, Hamisi is now in discussions with Xiamen Hithium Energy Storage Technology Co., Ltd., a stationary battery manufacturer based in China’s Fujian Province.
+His goal is to expand the plant’s capacity to 2.4 megawatts in the coming months—a significant leap from its current output.

 Transforming Lives Through Solar Energy

-The impact of this green energy revolution extends far beyond providing light.
-For many refugees, it has transformed their quality of life and business operations.
-Desantos Theophile Byizigiro — a Rwandan refugee who fled his homeland in 1997 — is one such beneficiary.
-Byizigiro operates a bustling entertainment joint in the camp.
-Before accessing solar power, he relied on a generator, which was both costly and disruptive.
+The impact of this green energy revolution extends far beyond just providing light, transforming daily life and business operations for many refugees.
+Desantos Theophile Byizigiro, a Rwandan refugee who fled his homeland in 1997, is one such beneficiary.
+Byizigiro operates a bustling entertainment joint in the camp and previously relied on a generator that was both costly and disruptive.

-"The generator produced a lot of smoke and noise, which interfered with the comfort of my clients," Byizigiro explained.
-Since connecting to the solar grid, his expenses have plummeted.
-The cost of electricity has decreased from $15.50 daily to just $3.90, significantly boosting his profit margins.
+“The generator produced a lot of smoke and noise, which interfered with the comfort of my clients,” Byizigiro explained.
+Since connecting to the solar grid, his expenses have plummeted, with the daily cost of electricity dropping from $15.50 to just $3.90.
+This has significantly boosted his profit margins.

 The green energy initiative in Kakuma Three is a testament to the resilience and ingenuity of refugees like Hamisi.
-Through the support of advanced solar technology and strategic partnerships, they are not only lighting up their homes but also illuminating a path to a more sustainable and prosperous future.
-As Kakuma refugee camp continues to shine, it serves as a powerful reminder of what can be achieved when dreams are fueled by innovation and unwavering determination.
+With the support of advanced solar technology and strategic partnerships, they are not just lighting up their homes but also illuminating a path toward a more sustainable and prosperous future.
+As the Kakuma refugee camp continues to shine, it serves as a powerful reminder of what can be achieved when dreams are fueled by innovation and determination.

 You may also like